raphCode/master-thesis-muzero/slides.typ

 == !NN Training

 - Sample $K$ consecutive training steps from buffer
+- Start with !obs
-- Start with !obs, then unroll !dnet for $K-1$ steps using !as
+- Then unroll !dnet for $K-1$ steps using !as
+- Backpropagation-through-time
 - End-to-end learning of !ps, !vs and !rs $K$ steps ahead
-- Backpropagation-through-time

 #todo[image]